attempt-this-online/attempt-this-online/docs/architecture.md

          - `/ATO/bash`: A statically linked `/bin/bash` ([stolen from Debian](https://packages.debian.org/unstable/amd64/bash-static/download)),
          in case the language's Docker image doesn't have a bash
          - `/ATO/yargs`: a wrapper to execute a command with null-terminated arguments from a file
+    - The container has temporary files `/ATO/code`, `/ATO/input`, `/ATO/arguments`, `/ATO/options` created, containing
+      the input values from the API request
+    - It has `rlimit`s and some cgroup values set to limit resource usage
+- Meanwhile, `sandbox.rs` spawns a second thread which monitors the program's output, and feeds it into WebSocket response messages (encoded with `msgpack` again)
+- `sandbox.rs` waits for the process to finish, and then stops the second thread
-- `sandbox` kills all processes remaining inside the container's cgroup, and removes the cgroup
+- `sandbox.rs` kills all processes remaining inside the container's cgroup, and removes the cgroup
-- API takes in the output to create a whole response which is packed again using `msgpack` and sent back to the client via the server in `server.rs`, and `nginx`
+- API takes in the output to create a "done" response with some more details about the program, which is sent back to the client over the WebSocket again
 - The frontend decodes and lays out the result

-More details of the container created by `sandbox` can be found by consulting its well-commented source code.
+More details of the sandbox container can be found by consulting its (not-well-commented) source code.

-[`server.rs`]: ../src/server.rs
+[`main.rs`]: ../src/main.rs
 [`sandbox.rs`]: ../src/sandbox.rs